 Mill Pond Falls, Newington

 Say what?
 Where do they claim that?
 They claim it all over the place, actually, but most prominently here, on the town’s Waterfall Festival page.

 Though the town is often overlooked by tourists to the state, Newington is nonetheless a beautiful forested city characterized by its natural greenery and ponds.

 I don’t think people would consider Newington “forested.”
 I’ll admit, I live in an adjoining town and really don’t know all that much about Newington.
 But now that I know the mayor is named Stephen Woods, I’m going to petition him to clean up the 173, 174, 175, 176 route numbers that all emanate from the town’s growing center.
 Getting back home to West Hartford, I take the wrong one almost EVERY.
+DANG.
 TIME.
 This leads to an unfair hatred of downtown Newington.

 The town’s blurb continues, perhaps jokingly: